A MOTHER’S DAY MESSAGE

-While I was happy to look through my baby photos and attempt to join together the scattered puzzle pieces of childhood, what really astonished me were the photographs of you, mostly in your twenties, having just left life in Nigeria to start anew in the big US of A. I’ve always believed that the past, present, and future are one in the same and therefore, my love for you is timeless, irrevocable; But to see these pictures of you, wearing these colorful dresses, immaculate hairstyles, and that smile that can bring anyone to their knees, the past, still holding our love, suddenly transformed into a vessel that transported me farther away from you.
-I wondered about you before me, your wild nights out on the town with your girlfriends, your early appointments, paperwork in hand, at the embassy trying to protect your right to exist in the country, all the stories you had to leave behind, I wondered about your first heartbreak, a typical night in the summer of 82’, what you thought about as you lay awake at night looking up at your ceiling, or what you saw staring back at you in the mirror every morning.
+While I was happy to see my baby photos and attempt to piece together the scattered puzzles of my childhood, what really astonished me were the photographs of you, mostly in your twenties, having just left life in Nigeria to start anew in the big U. S. of A. I’ve always known that the past, present, and future are one in the same and therefore, hold my love for you irrevocably; But seeing these photos of you, wearing these colorful dresses, bright lipsticks, funky hairstyles, and that smile that could bring anyone to their knees, shifted something in me.
+The past, still holding our love, suddenly transformed into a vessel that transported me farther away from you.
+I wondered about you before me, your wild nights out on the town with your girlfriends, your early appointments, paperwork in hand, at the embassy trying to prove your right to exist in the country, all the stories you had to leave behind, but also gained in the process; I wondered about your first heartbreak, a typical summer night in the summer of 82’, what you thought about as you lay awake at night staring at your ceiling, what you saw staring back at you in the mirror every morning.